Residual permutation test for regression coefficient testing: Proof of basic power results

 In the rest of the proof we assume throughout that both $\bP_j$ and $\bP_k$ are fixed permutation matrices or equivalently being conditioned on.
-To prove the statement, let $\be'$ denote an independent replication of $\be$.
-Recalling the definition of $\bs{A}_k$ in~\eqref{eq:ak}, we have
+Since we assume $K$ is fixed, we only need to prove that for any fixed $j, k$, with probability converging to $1$, the two inequalities in~\eqref{eq:upp_e_2} hold.
+In the rest of this proof we prove the first inequality of \eqref{eq:upp_e_2}, and the second inequality follows from an analogous argument.
+To prove this, let $\be'$ denote an independent replication of $\be$.
+Recall the definition of $\bs{A}_k$ in~\eqref{eq:ak}, we have

 where for the last inequality we apply Cauchy-Schwartz inequality.
 As $e_i - e_i'$ is symmetric around zero, we have from Lemma~\ref{lem:symbound} that the following event $\mathcal{E}_1$ holds with probability $1 - \frac{10p}{n} \to 1$: